IamAbdelrahman/Embedded-Systems-Diploma/Essential-Peripherals/Lab6/README.md

 This basic calculator lab is designed for performing simple arithmetic operations "+, -, * , /".

 ## Features
-- Calculating summation, substraction, multiplication, and division operation.
+- Calculating summation, subtraction, multiplication, and division operation.
 - Handling zero-division error.
 - Handling out of range errors.
 - No calculations of float, negative, and large integer numbers.